PrasannaPandugula/my-hashnode-repo/cmj4h5xpj000102jr6n0d2hin.md

 ### Purpose

-**Learning:** Want to create a cluster for learning purposes, use the following options.
+**Learning:** Want to create a cluster for learning purposes?
+Use the following options.

 * Minikube.